Open topic with navigation

 If you use the VTX12_SQLNATIVE or VTX11 database driver, you may be able to improve performance by changing the type of cursor that your application uses.
 The %SSC_OPEN and %SSC_CMD functions have several options that enable you to do this.
-For example, if your application reads large amounts of data from a SQL Server database and you use VTX12_SQLNATIVE, you can probably improve performance by setting the cursor type to forward‑only (SSQL_CURSOR_FORWARD_ONLY) and read‑only (SSQL_RO_CURSOR).
-For more information, see Cursor types.
+For example, if your application reads large amounts of data from a SQL Server database and you use VTX12_SQLNATIVE, you can probably improve performance by setting the cursor type to forward-only (SSQL_CURSOR_FORWARD_ONLY) and read-only (SSQL_RO_CURSOR).
+For more information, see SQL Server database cursor types.

 Reducing sockets for SQL Server and using IPC for Oracle

 When connecting to SQL Server, you can use the SQL Server shared memory protocol, which can greatly improve performance by reducing the number of TCP/IP sockets used for a connection.
 See Using the SQL Server shared memory protocol.

 For improved performance for direct (local) connections to an Oracle database on UNIX, use IPC instead of TCP/IP.

 There are a couple of ways to reduce the memory used by an SQL Connection application, which may enable it to support more concurrent users.

 The first method is to lower the maxcur and maxcol values passed to %SSC_INIT.
 This works on all platforms.